-After you obtain the birth certificate and Vietnamese passport for your child, you need to apply for a U.S. immigrant visa for your child from the U.S. Embassy in Hanoi.
-After the adoption is granted, visit the U.S Embassy for a final review of the case, and, if applicable, the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+After you obtain the birth certificate and Vietnamese passport for your child, you need to submit your child’s immigrant visa application at the U.S. Embassy in Hanoi.
+After the adoption is granted, visit the U.S. Embassy for a final review of the case, and, if applicable, the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel with you and to seek admission to the United States.
-Please contact the U.S. Embassy in Hanoi by email at [HanoiAdoptions@state.gov] to schedule your child’s immigrant visa appointment.
-As part of this process, the child must complete the medical examinations with the assigned Panel Physician to receive a medical report before the visa interview.
+As part of this process, the child must complete the medical examinations with the assigned Panel Physician before the visa interview.
 For more information on scheduling the immigrant visa appointment and medical examination, please visit the U.S. Embassy in Hanoi website.

 Child Citizenship Act

 For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.

 For adoptions finalized after the child’s admission into the United States: You will need to complete an adoption following your child’s admission into the United States and before the child turns eighteen for the child (if he or she otherwise meets the requirements of the Child Citizenship Act of 2000) to automatically acquire U.S. citizenship.

 Read more about the Child Citizenship Act of 2000.

 Applying for Your U.S. Passport